 Our goal is for all international students to receive proper medical care while studying in our country.

 Wellness Education involves empowering students with the necessary knowledge to take better care of themselves throughout their lifetime.
 This can be as simple as learning how to make wise choices resulting in an appropriate decision concerning their health or as complex as discussing serious health conditions.

 Wellness Education comes in various forms.
 It can be in lecture form before a classroom or a one-on-one conversation with a student in the clinic.
 Printed materials on men’s and women’s health, acute illnesses, sports wellness and physical fitness are available to the students.
 In addition, Student Health Services provides information on smoking cessation, drug use and abuse, nutrition, exercise and other health promotion/maintenance issues.

 A Registered Nurse is available to give a general assessment of the student.
 If a more complete assessment is needed, the student is referred to the campus physician (on campus one afternoon per week) or to a local medical doctor.

 There is no charge for a visit to the campus nurse or the self-care area of the clinic.
 There is a $10 charge to see the physician in addition to a $10 charge for certain screenings (strep, urinalysis, pregnancy, HBG, mono, blood glucose).
-These charges are billed to your campus account or may be paid directly to Student Health Services.
-Tetanus vaccine is available for emergency use in the clinic and influenza vaccines are available at the annual health fair.
+These charges are billed to your campus account.
+Influenza vaccines are available.